yuh-m/42_born2beroot/README.md

 - Oracle VM: https://www.oracle.com/br/virtualization/technologies/vm/downloads/virtualbox-downloads.html
 </br>
 - Creating a new VM:
-  - 2048MB RAM
+  - 2048MB RAM (The default is 1024MB, but if your computer has enough RAM you can dedicate more so it can be faster)
-  - Set the HD to 30.8G (Implementing the Bonus)
+  - Set the HD to 30.8G (Implementing the Bonus, otherwise it would be set 8GB)
     - Storage on physical disk can be:
        - Dynamically allocated
          - Pros - it can grow in size